humairaas/pm-registration/README.md

-MITS2.0 VUe Naming Convention
+<h2>MITS2.0 VUe Naming Convention</h2>

-Please follow these naming conventions when developing MITS2.0 front-end.
+Please follow these naming conventions when developing MITS2.0 front-end. <br>
 Any changes made should be discussed and updated here.

 <table>